 EXAMPLE: John Smith, as Trustee of the John Smith Trust dated July 3, 2002

 How you hold title to your real estate can affect the outcome of the sale of a property.
-It also can affect the taxes and fees associated with selling your home.
+It can also affect the taxes and fees associated with selling your home.
 For more information or assistance in determining the best way to hold title for your unique situation, contact your real estate attorney or tax advisor.

+Check out this article for more common title issues.
 Have any questions?
 Let us know in the comments below!

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.